Clark Paulsen, Division Chief

 An employee may use his or her privately owned vehicle on official business if approved by the supervisor.
 If the use is not less costly than the normal mode of transportation, the supervisor may authorize the use, but the payment will be for the less costly alternative.
 No employee is required to use his or her privately owned vehicle unless it is a formal condition of employment.

 - When authorized to use a private vehicle on official business.

 - When called back to work necessitating more than one trip to the work location on a normal workday.
-See Chapter 4 - Call Back Milleage for details.
+See Chapter 4 - Call Back Mileage for details.

 An employee who operates a vehicle on official business must have a valid driver's license, insurance, and a good driving record.
 The employee shall use, and ensure all passengers use, all available safely equipment in the vehicle.
 Frequent drivers should attend and successfully complete an approved defensive driver-training course at least once every four (4) years.
 Driver training courses are available through the Department of General Services.

 Gasoline, maintenance and automobile repair expenses are not state expenses as mileage reimbursement covers the operating cost and wear and tear of an employee's private vehicle.
 The mileage reimbursement rates include the cost of maintaining liability insurance at the minimum amount prescribed by law and collision insurance sufficient to cover the reasonable value of the vehicle, less a deductible.
 Damage caused by vandalism or theft of an employee's privately owned vehicle is not reimbursable.
 For further information, see Motor Vehicle Accidents.

 Introducing a Mileage Calculator to assist State employees with determining the most cost-effective travel solution.
 With the closing of State garages, employees may require a daily rental vehicle for State business purposes.
 To determine whether using a personal vehicle or a car rental is the most cost-effective method, employees can use the Mileage Calculator.